p4-k4/flutter_extended_forms/README.md

 - Automatically set value in firestore with Debounce timer.
 - Trigger set value in firestore with on submit.

-## TextFormField features
+## TextFormField extended features
 - Suffix actions - Show multiple suffix icons (with callbacks) based on validation status.
-- Progress indicator - Optionally provide a custom progress widget to display when validation is in progress.
+- Progress indicator - Optionally provide a custom progress widget to display when async validation is in progress.
-- Submit suffix action - Optionally provide a custom 'submit' widget when validation qualifies.
+- Submit suffix action - Optionally provide a custom 'submit' icon/widget when validation qualifies.
-- Clear suffix action - Optionally provide a custom 'clear' widget when validation does not qualify.
+- Clear suffix action - Optionally provide a custom 'clear' icon/widget when validation does not qualify.

+## Vaidation Features
+- Easily create and use Async/sync validators.
+- Debounce timers.
+- Acccounts for both external and internal validation prior to form submission.
+- Easily specify custom validator message; per validator.

 ## Getting started
 Import the package.